jrozra200/jakelearnsdatascience_v4/content/drafts/2021-02-24-what-is-data-science/index.md

-Beyond those graphics in your search, you will find dense articles, blog posts, and flashy ads about the latest machine learning (ML) or artificial intelligence (AI) tool and the custom fitted hardware to enable them.
+Beyond those graphics in your search, you will find dense articles, blog posts, and flashy ads about the latest machine learning (ML) or artificial intelligence (AI) tools and the custom fitted hardware to enable them.
 Hell, even Apple's newest models of iPhone have custom hardware and AI built into them.

 While I have spent a lot of time working on all of the skills above and trying